8 Tips and Tricks for Avoiding Summer Crowds at National Parks

 8. Stay Outside the National Park

-Another option is to stay just outside the park when planning your trip.
+Another option is to stay just outside the park when planning your trip so that you can avoid most of the crowds at national parks.
 KOA has campgrounds nearby most national parks, and most have amenities that you won’t find inside the park itself.
 Sometimes spending the afternoon at a pool away from the crowds is just what you need.

 National parks offer plenty of natural beauty, rich history, and adventure around every bend.
 Spend a little bit of time planning, and you won’t feel like you’re in a sea of people—even in the summer.